Sekonda Special Edition Watch

 The following are the specifications and pictures of watches

-- Black dial with luminous full figures and batons
+- Cream & Black dial with full figures

 - Gurkha kukri knives at 122 o’clock